Renata Tebaldi: Voice

 Tebaldi's voice was reputed to be one of the most beautiful of the day, with rich, perfectly produced tones.
 At the start of her career, her audition in bomb-ravaged La Scala's reopening was marked by Arturo Toscanini praising Tebaldi, calling her la voce d'angelo with enthusiastic "Brava!"s and applauds.

 British musicologist Alan Blyth posited that in posterity, Tebaldi holds a position of being one of the last and best spinto sopranos of the last 50 years, due to Tebaldi's successors in the fach not having the right vocal equipment for her parts.
-Blyth attributed this in part to Tebaldi's recordings, and her live performances onstage.
+Blyth attributed this in part to Tebaldi's recordings and her live performances onstage.
 Tebaldi's voice added a frisson of urgency when she sang in an opera house.
 This was noted in two of her performances as Leonora in Verdi's La forza del destino, evident in a recording done at the Maggio Musicale Fiorentino in 1953, where conductor Dimitri Mitropoulos urged her to great heights of vocal and dramatic achievement, and a live video recording in Naples.

 Montserrat Caballe remarked on an interview that Tebaldi, "She was our Aida, our Traviata, our Manon Lescaut.
 She was all the roles, and she was the most perfect human voice we ever heard", likewise, Robert Merrill and Licia Albanese commented on the sumptuous and beautiful quality of Tebaldi's voice.

 Tebaldi withdrew from performances in 1963 to restudy, made in part due to the emotional stress after eighteen years of singing.
 After thirteen months of reworking her voice, Tebaldi possessed an unmistakable metallic edge in her voice which only strengthened over the years.
-On her mid-to-later career, Tebaldi shifted from being a spinto to one with a near-dramatic sound.
+In her mid-to-later career, Tebaldi shifted from being a spinto to one with a near-dramatic sound.
 Adding La Gioconda in her repertoire, Tebaldi had chest notes carried high, bearing ample size and strength but little of the known beauty of Tebaldi's tone.
 Similarly, in her recorded Puccini roles at that time, one can't always count on the "floats" being easily produced or accurately pitched.

 Some critics of Tebaldi have commented adversely on her seemingly incomplete technique; sometimes she took on strident, full-voiced top notes when tackling material above the high B-flat, and had occasional lapses in her pitch.
 For most audiences however, there was the sheer and deep richness of Tebaldi's voice, her melting legato phrases, the deeply expressive but never maudlin quality of singing, the beauty of her floated pianissimo high notes, and her temperament when dwelling in moments of dramatic intensity.
 Tebaldi's often mentioned alleged rival, Maria Callas, said in an interview, "I admire Tebaldi's tone; it's beautiful – also some beautiful phrasing.
 Sometimes, I actually wish I had her voice."

 Tebaldi herself mentioned that recording presented challenges for her, as she missed the stimulation of an audience, and her powerful voice would often cause sound engineers to insist that she turn away from the microphone at moments of climactic intensity.